doctor12th/test_task/README.md

-1. MYSQL
-  Create views from existing database
+1. MYSQL: create views from existing database
-2. PHP
-  Select and sort created views, using JQuery and JSON
+2. PHP: select and sort created views, using JQuery and JSON